hpsc-lab/SecureArithmetic.jl/README.md

 SecureArithmetic.jl is a Julia package for performing cryptographically secure arithmetic operations using fully homomorphic encryption.
-It currently provides a backend for OpenFHE-secured computations using [OpenFHE.jl](https://github.com/sloede/OpenFHE.jl), and an unecrypted backend for fast verification of a computation pipeline.
+It currently provides a backend for OpenFHE-secured computations using [OpenFHE.jl](https://github.com/sloede/OpenFHE.jl), and an unencrypted backend for fast verification of a computation pipeline.

 ## Getting started